PC-Admin/provision-servers/README.md

 - Saner DNS advice? (should only display if the playbook isn't setting DNS at all) - DONE
 - Update setup-server section, remove non-generic sections - DONE
 - Allow setting custom DNS for hosts, if not default to Cloudflare - DONE
-- Alert the user when unapplied changes are detected in Proxmox hosts (So they can manually restart these hosts)
+- Alert the user when unapplied changes are detected in Proxmox hosts (So they can manually restart these hosts) - DONE
 - Cleanup known hosts when deleting servers
 - Batch testing for playbook changes